Differences Between DEA and Diego Architectures

 droplet.exitedmessages issued by the DEA node running the application.

 - Determine applications’ expected state, version, and number of instances.
 HM9000 obtains the desired state of an application from a dump of the Cloud Controller database.

 - Reconcile the actual state of applications with their expected state.
 For instance, if fewer than expected instances are running, HM9000 will instruct the Cloud Controller to start the appropriate number of instances.

 - Direct Cloud Controller to take action to correct any discrepancies in the state of applications.

 HM9000 was essential to ensuring that apps running on Cloud Foundry remained available.
 HM9000 restarted applications whenever the DEA node running an app shut down for any reason, when Warden killed the app because it violated a quota, or when the application process exited with a non-zero exit code.

 Refer to the HM9000 readme for more information about the HM9000 architecture.

 In pre-Diego architecture, the Cloud Controller used the DEA placement algorithm to select the host DEA nodes for application instances that needed hosting.

 Diego architecture moves this allocation process out of the Cloud Controller and into the Diego Brain, which uses the Diego auction algorithm.
 The Diego auction prioritizes one-time tasks like staging apps without affecting the uptime of ongoing, running applications like web servers.

 Pre-Diego Cloud Foundry used NATS, a lightweight publish-subscribe and distributed queueing messaging system, for internal communication between components.
-Diego retains NATS for some communications, but adds messaging using HTTP and HTTPS protocols, through which components share information in the Consul and Diego BBS servers.
+Diego retains NATS for some communications, but adds messaging using HTTP and HTTPS protocols, through which components share information in the Diego BBS servers.